ppiquetpessoa/intrastate-rivalries/README.md

 4. Run the scripts (either step by step or all at once):
 source("Kaplan-Meier Survival Curve - Days.R")
 source("Kaplan-Meier Survival Curve - Matches.R")

+## Repository structure
+datasets/ – data used in the analysis
+scripts/  – R scripts to reproduce results
-source("Fixed-Effects Logit Models.R")
+outputs/  – figures & tables created by scripts source("Fixed-Effects Logit Models.R")

 If you use this material, please cite: